MMP’s Top 10 Disney Cruise Line Tips

 I have numerous clients cruising soon and I thought it would be a great idea to pass on my “secret” knowledge.
 Cruising Disney is really a vacation like no other, and even without these tips anyone would still have an amazing time!
 Without further adieu, my top 10 Disney Cruise tips alphabetically:

 - Alcohol– did you know that you can carry-on your own alcohol?
 It must be carried on (we take a backpack) and must be unopened.
-Our last trip we took: a 12 pack of beer, a liter of wine, a small bottle of scotch and a small bottle of chambord.
-The beer and wine we finished and took the alcohol back home with us.
+You can bring a limited amount per person and you can bring it on in every port.
 We asked our room steward to keep fresh ice for mixing drinks.
 Each room is equipped with a refrigerator.

 - Castaway Cay– don’t rush off the ship.
 There are plenty of seats for everyone!
 We grab a wagon once off the ship to throw the kids and our beach bag into.
 Towels are provided everywhere, so don’t pack any.
 We stopped by Guest Relations and got Bahamian stamps to mail postcards from the Castaway Cay post office.
 Stop by the bar(s) and ask about their 2 for 1 drinks (they don’t advertise but I always get them!).